franticnerd/bigdata-bootcamp/content/docs/sessions/Python-for-Data-Analysis.md

 print(a[b])
 ```

-### Array math
+### 4.3.
+Array math

-Basic mathematical functions operate elementwise on arrays, and are available both as operator overloads and as functions in the numpy module:
+Basic mathematical functions operate element-wise on arrays, and are available both as operator overloads and as functions in the numpy module:

 ```python
 x = np.arange(1, 5, dtype=np.float).reshape(2, 2)